-Important Information About the New Health Insurance Marketplace
+Important Information About the 2016 Health Insurance Marketplace

 In Maine, there are three (3) healthcare companies offering a variety of plans through this marketplace system.
 If you live in the southern half of the state, there are some very important things you should know about these plans.